-Gaza has lost 61 percent of jobs due to Israel-Hamas war, UN agency says
+Gaza loses 61 percent of jobs in Israel-Hamas war, UN agency says

 International Labour Organization says economic impact of the conflict will reverberate for ‘many years to come’.

-Gaza has lost more than 60 percent of its jobs since the start of the Israel-Hamas war, the United Nations labour agency has said, warning that the economic fallout will reverberate for “many years to come”.
+Gaza has lost at least 61 percent of its jobs since the start of the Israel-Hamas war, the United Nations labour agency has said, warning that the economic fallout will reverberate for “many years to come”.

 The Palestinian territory’s estimated employment losses are equivalent to 182,000 jobs, the International Labour Organization said on Monday in an assessment of the economic impact of the conflict.